Jail Uniform Color Codes And Their Meanings

 People behind bars have always been required to wear jail uniforms.
 The design and color of these uniforms vary greatly.
 How come?
 The answers might surprise you.

-In the past, jails were not places where people went to get rehabilitated for their crimes so they can reintegrate into society.
-Rather, they were places of punishment where people would go to suffer for the crimes they committed.
+In the past, jails were not places where people went to get rehabilitated for their crimes so they could reintegrate into society.
+Instead, they were places of punishment where people would go to suffer for the crimes they committed.

 Inmates were corporally punished in many ways.
 However, they were also punished mentally by way of humiliation.
-Often, that humiliation will come from their uniform, which sometimes may be made of stinky, dirty, tattered, and uncomfortable fabric.
+Often, that humiliation will come from their uniform, sometimes made of stinky, dirty, tattered, and uncomfortable fabric.

 Fortunately, the criminal justice system has drastically improved over the decades.
-Jails are now places where criminals are no longer made to wear embarrassing or dirty uniforms.
+Jails are now where criminals are no longer allowed to wear embarrassing or dirty uniforms.
 Now, they’re made to wear their uniforms mainly for identification and security purposes.

 With so many jails in the United States, it’s only natural for uniforms to vary per facility.

 The most common style of uniform is the short-sleeved solid jumpsuit.
 Nevertheless, lots of jails also make their inmates wear two-piece uniforms.
 Such jail uniforms have short sleeves along with gartered pants.
-Oftentimes, they come in rather muted colors such as blue, khaki, or olive.
+Often, they come in somewhat muted colors such as blue, khaki, or olive.

 It’s common for jails to make their inmates wear uniforms that designate their gang affiliation.
-In addition, some of the most common jail color code uniforms include:
+But what do the different colors of jail uniforms mean?
+Here are some general associations that are sometimes followed, although they may differ in every facility:

 Khaki/Yellow